St. Pierre Cathedral, Saint-Pierre

 St. Pierre Cathedral (Cathédrale Saint-Pierre de Saint-Pierre) is an early 20th-century church that served as the cathedral of the Roman Catholic Vicariate Apostolic of Iles Saint Pierre and Miquelon before it was dissolved in 2018.
 It is now part of the Roman Catholic Diocese of La Rochelle and Saintes.
 The church is located close to the harbour front of the capital city on the rue Jacques Cartier.

-The construction of the church began in the late 17th century and it opened in 1690.
-Due to renovations and reconstruction, the current structure dates back to 1907.
+A church was first constructed in the late 17th century, opening in 1690.
+Due to the Great Fire of 1902, the current structure dates back to 1907.
 The church is noted for containing stained glass windows that were donated by Charles de Gaulle.

 History

 In 1668, French settlers began inhabiting the islands, bringing their Catholic faith along with them.
 Construction of the cathedral most likely started after this time and it was completed in 1690.
 The building remained standing until November 1902, when it was obliterated—along with the majority of the town—in the Great Fire, which originated from the cathedral.
 St. Pierre was subsequently rebuilt from 1905 to 1907 using Basque-style architecture.